sfc-gh-hmassa/Haley_Demos/Work Order Summarization/README.md

    - **Cortex Analyst**: Select "Enterprise Work Order Analyst"
    - **SQL Tool**: Select procedure `CREATE_ENTERPRISE_SUMMARY_IF_MISSING`

-5. **Add Custom Instructions** (copy this exactly):
+5. **Add Custom Orchestration Instructions** (copy this for example):
    ```
-   You are an enterprise work order management assistant.
-Follow this workflow:

-   1. ALWAYS start by using the Cortex Analyst to answer user questions about work orders.
+   Orchestration Instructions:

+   When asked business questions about work order:
+   Use Work_Order_Analyst to identify proper tables to pull records from

+   When asked to generate a summary on work order
+   First use Work_Order_Analyst to see if a summary already exists for the work order asked by the user
-   2. If a user asks for a work order summary that doesn't exist:
+   If a summary exists, then return it.
-      - First, inform them the summary doesn't exist
-      - Use the CREATE_ENTERPRISE_SUMMARY_IF_MISSING tool to generate it
-      - Then use Cortex Analyst again to retrieve the newly created summary

-   3. For general work order questions (costs, facilities, equipment, etc.), use Cortex Analyst directly.

-   4. Always prioritize using existing data first, then create summaries only when specifically requested or when they don't exist.

-   5. Provide business-focused responses that highlight costs, priorities, and strategic implications.
+   If no summary exists from Cortex Analyst, then use the Create_Summary_If_Missing stored procedure tool to generate that summary After generating the summary, use cortex analyst to pull that summary for the end user

+   After generating the summary, provide the summary response and tell the user the summary had to be gen
    ```

-6. **Save and Test** the complete workflow
+7. **Save and Test** the complete workflow

 ## 🧪 Testing the System